Ayeshaaiman9654/Hugo_Ayesha/content/authors/admin/_index.md

 # Status emoji
 # status:
-#   icon: 🧪
+#   icon:

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Research Scholar
+role: PMRF Research Scholar

 # Organizations/Affiliations to show in About widget
 organizations:
   - name: Jamia Millia University
     url: https://www.jmi.ac.in/

-# Short bio (displayed in user profile at end of posts)
+Short bio (displayed in user profile at end of posts)
 bio: My research interests include protein folding and dynamics.

-# Interests to show in About widget
+Interests to show in About widget
 interests:
   - protein structure
   - protein expression and purification
   - protein folding and its characterization

-# Education to show in About widget
+Education to show in About widget
 education:
   courses:
     - course: PhD Biosciences